Kalium/Snakepit/README.md

 ## Components

 ### Storage
-* redis - This is where the Celery job queue lives.
+* redis - This is where the Celery job queues live.
 * viper-db - A postgres database that backs the Viper binary storage system.
 * pit-db - A postgres database that backs the pit data storage API.